EpicStrike5/Tomato-Robot-Picker-RP/AIModel/README.md

 ## Dataset

-The dataset used to train this model was meticulously gathered and processed using [Roboflow](https://roboflow.com/).
-Roboflow facilitated the crucial steps of data annotation, augmentation, and splitting into standardized sets:
+The image dataset for this model was prepared using [Roboflow](https://roboflow.com/).
+The dataset, which is also available for download separately, is organized into the standard splits:

-- **Training Set:** Used to teach the model.
+- **Train:** Used for training the model.
-- **Validation Set:** Used to fine-tune model hyperparameters during training.
+- **Validate:** Used for tuning during training.
-- **Test Set:** Used for final evaluation of the trained model's performance.
+- **Test:** Used for final evaluation.

 ## Model Access & Download